tfausak/purescript-neon/README.md

 - Design type classes for programmers, not mathematicians.
 This means `HasAdd` is a semigroup, but it's not called `Semigroup`.

 - Pure functions should not throw exceptions.
-This means `head` returns a `Maybe a` value.
+This means `toEnum` returns a `Maybe a` value.
 Pure functions that do throw exceptions should be marked as "unsafe".